airthreesixty/website-air360/content/en/product/capabilities/data-collection.md

 #title
 Keep all your historic data
 #description
-Our taggless technology allows you to keep track of all your user behaviors from the day our pixel  was installed.
+Our tagless technology allows you to keep track of all your user behaviors from the day our pixel  was installed.
 This way you will not miss any data to make any business decision.
 ::
 ::single-description{imagePath="/sunburst.png" imageStatus="block" imageStatus2="hidden"}
 #subtext